China's Tencent profit surges 89% as rides gaming boom | Technology

 China's Tencent profit surges 89% as rides gaming boom

 Its flagship game Honor of Kings reported a record 100 million daily active users in the first 10 months of 2020.
 Tencent made 38.5 billion yuan ($5.8 billion) profit for the three months through September.
-That was ahead of an analyst average estimate of 30.81 billion yuan, according to data from Refinitiv.
+That was ahead of an analyst average estimate of 30.81 billion yuan, data from Refinitiv showed.
 Revenue rose 29% to 125.4 billion yuan.

-The Chinese group has a solid pipeline of new games waiting to be released, including a recent testing launch of a mobile version of League of Legends in Asia.
-The company also saw a return to normalcy in advertising activity following the COVID-19 outbreak, with rapid growth in sectors such as education, internet services and e-commerce platforms.
+The Chinese group has a solid pipeline of new games waiting to be released, including a testing launch of a mobile version of League of Legends in Asia last month.
+The company saw a return to normalcy in advertising activity following the COVID-19 outbreak, with rapid growth in sectors such as education, internet services and e-commerce platforms.

 Tencent said revenue from its cloud and other business services, a potential future growth engine, were affected by the lingering impact of the pandemic, such as delays in project deployment and new contract sign-ups.
 "The year-on-year revenue growth rate was therefore lower than previous quarters, which we expect to be temporary in nature," Tencent said.